 Often, the term two-factor authentication, or 2FA, is used to emphasize the need for at least two distinctly different factor types, not just two different passwords/PINs.
 Consumer-oriented 2FA methods are far more secure than entering a username/password alone, although they are not always foolproof and they can be somewhat inconvenient for the casual user.

 However, for authenticating employees to business devices, applications and data, an enterprise-grade multi-factor authentication solution can be virtually attack-proof, and—bonus—it can be far more convenient even than entering a single-factor password.

-For example, the WAVE® ID Bio reader from rf IDEAS incorporates a proximity and contactless smart card reader, Bluetooth® Low Energy technology, and a TouchChip® TCE fingerprint sensor within a single device.
-So users can simply wave their card or mobile credential-enabled phone, then touch the sensor to authenticate instantly using two-factor authentication: a knowledge factor and a biometric factor.
+For example, the WAVE® ID Bio reader from rf IDEAS incorporates a proximity and contactless smart card reader, BLE authentication, and a TouchChip® TCE fingerprint sensor within a single device.
+So users can simply wave their card or mobile credential-enabled phone, then touch the sensor to authenticate instantly using two-factor authentication: a knowledge factor and a biometric authentication factor.

 WAVE® ID Mobile Readers work with industry-leading mobile credentials from HID, Orange Business Services and Safetrust, so that employee smartphones (possession factor), unlocked through facial recognition or a fingerprint (biometric factor) or even an old-fashioned PIN (knowledge factor) could potentially serve as an all-in one multi-factor authentication device that’s always at hand.

 WAVE ID® Plus, WAVE ID® Nano and WAVE ID® Embedded OEM readers all support the FIDO2 passwordless authentication standard that works seamlessly across various credential types, devices, operating systems and browsers.
 We can show you how to make FIDO2 part of a multi-factor authentication solution that makes the bother of password entry and management forever a thing of the past.